China

 • Medical Care Expenses/Allowance: Used for medical expenses associated with the delivery and/or related birth control treatment and/or related female illness treatment in the form of medical allowance (such as RMB 3,000 in Shanghai) or medical expense reimbursement (such as in Guangdong).

-• Following the “Opinions of the General Office of the State Council on Comprehensively Advancing Combined Implementation of Maternity Insurance and Basic Medical Insurance for Employees” (No. 10 [2019] of the General Office of the State Council), Maternity Benefits are combined with the Basic Medical-care Insurance, with unified registration, fund payment, and management.
+• Following the “Opinions of the General Office of the State Council on Comprehensively Advancing Combined Implementation of Maternity Insurance and Basic Medical Insurance for Employees” (No. 10 [2019] of the General Office of the State Council), Maternity Benefits are combined with the Basic Medical Care Insurance, with unified registration, fund payment, and management.

 Supplemental Employee Benefits in China